rtk-rs/rinex2bin/README.md

 ====

 `rinex2bin` uses the standardized Rust logger to notify of potential local issues during streaming.
-For the main reason not to interrupt the stream.

 To activate the logs, simply define the `RUST_LOG` environment variable, you have many sensivity levels:

 - info
 - error